-Competencies Emphasized in the Master of Arts in Educational Leadership
+Competencies Emphasized in the Master of Arts in Educational Leadership Degree

+M.A.E.L.
 Competency Label 1.
-Performs ministry with an awareness of personal calling, gifting, and Self-Aware theological reflection.
+Performs ministry with an awareness of personal calling, gifting, and theological Self-Aware reflection.
 2. Faithfully interprets and applies the Bible.
 Biblically Literate 3.
 Ministers out of an historical awareness of the faith and its expressions.
 Historically Grounded 4.
-Ministers based on theological convictions expressive of evangelical Theologically Grounded thought.
-5. Ministers out of a growing dependence on and walk with the Lord.
+Ministers based on theological convictions expressive of evangelical thought.
+Theologically Grounded 5.
+Ministers out of a growing dependence on and walk with the Lord.
 Growing Disciple

 6. Articulates and applies to ministry a clear educational philosophy.
 Educational Theorist 7.
 Adapts ministry and learning to appropriate developmental stages.
 Developmental Specialist 8.
 Teaches using approaches that are biblically and educationally appropriate.
 Effective Teacher 9.
-Prepares programs and personnel to provide for the teaching ministry of the church.
-Educational Leader 10.
-Adept at the discovery, evaluation, and use of information pertinent to ministry.
+Prepares programs and personnel to provide for the teaching ministry of the Educational Leader church.
+10. Adept at the discovery, evaluation, and use of information pertinent to ministry.
 Well-Informed Minister Related to Available Concentrations: 11.
 Guides ministry that partners with parents to care for, train, and disciple Children's Ministry children.
 Specialist 12.
 Guides ministries that reach and disciple families with focus on parents, Family Ministry children, and youth.
 Specialist 13.
 Guides ministry that teaches, equips, and empowers women for ministry.
 Women's Ministry Specialist 14.
 Guides ministry that partners with parents to reach, disciple, and equip Youth Ministry adolescents for ministry.
 Specialist

-Competencies Emphasized in the Master of Arts in Intercultural Studies
+Competencies Emphasized in the Master of Arts in Intercultural Studies Degree

+M.A.I.S.
 Competency Label 1.
-Performs ministry with an awareness of personal calling, gifting, and Self-Aware theological reflection.
+Performs ministry with an awareness of personal calling, gifting, and theological Self-Aware reflection.
 2. Faithfully interprets and applies the Bible.
 Biblically Literate 3.
 Ministers out of an historical awareness of the faith and its expressions.
 Historically Grounded 4.
 Ministers based on theological convictions expressive of evangelical thought.
 Theologically Grounded 5.
-Communicates truth with an awareness of how culture shapes Culturally-Informed communication and understanding.
-Communicator 6.
-Possesses an astute understanding of how culture influences leadership styles Culturally-Intelligent and ministry expectations.
+Communicates truth with intercultural skill.
+Culturally-Informed Communicator 6.
+Possesses an astute understanding of how culture influences leadership styles and Culturally-Intelligent ministry expectations.
 Leader 7.
 Skilled in cultural research that informs ministry practice.
 Ethnographic Researcher 8.
-Exegetes culture and worldview of a people group with application to life Cultural Analyst and the contextualization of the gospel.
+Exegetes culture and worldview of a people group with application to life and Cultural Analyst the contextualization of the gospel.
 9. Serves with an understanding of urban systems, practices, and values.
 Urban Savvy 10.
-Adept at the discovery, evaluation, and use of information pertinent to Well-Informed Minister ministry.
+Adept at the discovery, evaluation, and use of information pertinent to ministry.
+Well-Informed Minister

-Competencies Emphasized in the Master of Missiology
+Competencies Emphasized in the Master of Global Engagement Degree

+M.G.E.
 Competency Label 1.
-Performs ministry with an awareness of personal calling, gifting, and Self-Aware theological reflection.
+Performs ministry with an awareness of personal calling, gifting, and theological Self-Aware reflection.
 2. Faithfully interprets and applies the Bible.
 Biblically Literate 3.
 Ministers out of an historical awareness of the faith and its expressions.
 Historically Grounded 4.
-Ministers based on theological convictions expressive of evangelical Theologically Grounded thought.

-5. Communicates the gospel clearly and persuasively.
+Ministers based on theological convictions expressive of evangelical thought.
+Theologically Grounded 5.
+Communicates the gospel clearly and persuasively.
 Personal Evangelist 6.
 Exhibits a personal commitment to fulfill the Great Commission in life and Missionally Committed ministry.

-7. Exegetes culture and worldview of a people group with application to life Culturally Intelligent and the contextualization of the gospel.
-8. Communicates truth with an awareness of how cultures can shape Culturally-Informed communication and understanding.
-Communicator 9.
+7. Exegetes culture and worldview of a people group with application to life and the Cultural Analyst contextualization of the gospel.
+8. Communicates truth with intercultural skill.
+Culturally-Informed Communicator 9.
 Develops mission strategy based on biblical, historical, and contemporary Mission Strategist principles of missions.
 10. Serves with an understanding of urban systems, practices, and values.
 Urban Savvy 11.
-Has theoretical knowledge and practical skills essential to lead a church Church Planter plant.
-12. Adept in the discovery, evaluation, and use of information pertinent to Well-Informed Minister ministry.
+Has theoretical knowledge and practical skills essential to lead a church plant.
+Church Planter 12.
+Adept in the discovery, evaluation, and use of information pertinent to ministry.
+Well-Informed Minister

-Competencies Emphasized in the Master of Arts in Christian Couseling
+Competencies Emphasized in the Master of Arts in Christian Couseling Degree